 Excel File (.xls and .xlsx).

-When you click on “Generate”, a file is automatically generated in the “reports” folder under the SEAMCAT home directory (see Figure 15).
+When clicking on “Generate”, a file is automatically generated in the “reports” folder under the SEAMCAT home directory (see Figure 15).

 For all other data types the output is similar to their display in the workspace tree view except that couples of values defining user-defined random data, functions, and radiation patterns are fully expanded.